 After the fourth startup in a row where I was putting out the same fires, I'd had it.
 I felt like a broken record with my mentoring mantra to each team: knowledge needs to be shared, explain the bigger picture, remote team collaboration requires free access to information and for the love of all that is holy, stop putting up artificial barriers between each other.
 There has to be a way to fix these simple issues once and for all, right?

-Common problems within startups
+Super Common Startup problems

 Take a deep look at your work history.
 Do you remember incidents like these happening?

 A technology company I once worked with had siloed their commercial and technical teams so badly, that both sides refused to use each other's IM tool of choice.
 The commercial team insisted on lightweight WhatsApping on the fly and the technology team insisted on Slack with fully integrated daily workflows.
 The leadership didn't see this as an issue (it was their first time in startup-land).
 They encouraged everyone to send emails to the other teams instead.
 Well, this encouraged behaviour definitely didn't bridge the gap.
 At the end of the day, no-one bothered to read the torrent of email chat one-liners flooding their inboxes.
 When people stop caring about their work, they also start looking for greener pastures.

 Saving, or wasting money by creating information silos

 Another topic that keeps me puzzled is the nature of SaaS per-seat pricing for stingy startups.
 Is your company really saving money when you are not allowing your product or engineering teams to access information troves like Salesforce?
 Time and time again I have witnessed weeks of work going down the drain, when eventually one team discovers information, or another team shares information by accident, which invalidates product and feature assumptions of client behaviour and desires.
 "Well, no one asked."